saularjm/netflix-and-chilies/README.md

 ## Usage

-- Upon loading the landing page, the user will be presented with a button to click to enter the main webpage.
+- Upon loading of the landing page, the user will be presented with a button, to click, to enter the main page.

 - When the main page is loaded, the user is presented with 2 columns, one for movies and one for food:
     - Movies:
         - This column begins with a text input box to type in a movie title
         - The search can be executed by clicking a search button or pressing the Enter key
         - Once submitted, the movie column will populate with the appropriate information for the movie title that was searched
-        - If the movie title that was searched is not valid, a notice will be displayed for the user
+        - If the movie title that was searched is not valid, a notice will be displayed for the user: "Title not found, please enter another movie"

     - Food:
         - This column begins with 2 text input boxes
-            - The first is for inputting the user's city and state location
+            - The first is for the user's city and state location
-            - The second is for inputting the user's zipcode
+            - The second is for the user's zipcode
-        - There is also a dropdown menu containing different genres of food for the user to choose between
+        - There is also a dropdown menu containing different types of food for the user to choose from
         - Upon filling in the location information and choosing a type of food, the food column will be populated with the pertinent information for food delivery in the user's area
-        - If there is no food delivery option for the given location and style, a notice will be displayed for the user
+        - If there is no food delivery option for the given location and style, a notice will be displayed for the user: "Awww!
+No Restaurants In Your Area Deliver!"

 ## Methods and Tech